Moving Large WordPress Sites to GoDaddy

 - Save this file to your computer as wp-config.php.

 - Upload a copy of your website's files to the root directory of the WordPress website.
-For more information, see Uploading Files to Your Website (FTP).
+For more information, see Upload files to your website (FTP).

 NOTE: You are uploading your website's files that you saved to your computer earlier from your other host.
 Do not upload the folder containing your website.
 Make sure you just upload all files inside the folder.

 To complete the migration, you need to import the database from your old hosting account to your new one.
-For more information, see Importing SQL Files into MySQL Databases Using phpMyAdmin.
+For more information, see Import SQL files into MySQL databases.